louloulin/aiops/api/README.md

-# AI OPS Backend
+# AI OPS API

-This is the backend service for the AI OPS platform, providing APIs for system metrics collection, log management, deployment tracking, knowledge base management, and auto-healing capabilities.
+This is the API service for the AI OPS platform, providing APIs for system metrics collection, log management, deployment tracking, knowledge base management, and auto-healing capabilities.

 ## Setup